API: k8s.mk

 ansible.blockinfile

-Interface for ansible's block-in-file module[1].
+Interface for the ansible block-in-file module[1].

 This accepts only module args, but there are several ways to pass them.